Shear pin: Material

-A shear pin could potentially be made from any material although metal is the most common.
+A shear pin could potentially be made from any material, although metal is the most common.

-When making a metal object for a mechanical application, an alloy and tempering is usually selected to make the construction resistant to damage.
-This can for example be achieved by giving the material a high degree of elasticity so that, like a spring, the metal returns to its original shape after being deformed by an external force.
-A shear pin however is often tempered to make the metal brittle, so that it breaks or shatters rather than bends when the required force is applied.
+When making a metal object for a mechanical application, an alloy is usually selected to make the construction resistant to damage.
+This can, for example, be achieved by giving the material a high degree of elasticity, so that like a spring, the metal returns to its original shape after being deformed by an external force.
+A shear pin, however, is often tempered to make the metal brittle, so that it breaks or shatters, rather than bends when the required force is applied.

 The material of a shear pin is selected and treated so that it is relatively resistant to fatigue.
-That is, when subjected to small forces, each one insufficient to break the pin, the pin does not retain damage.
-If material fatigue were to weaken a shear pin, the pin could potentially be broken by a force smaller than the original threshold force causing the mechanism to operate unintentionally, or a safety shear pin to break during normal operation of the machinery it protects.
+If material fatigue were to weaken a shear pin, the pin could potentially be broken by a force smaller than the original threshold force, causing the mechanism to operate unintentionally, or allow a safety shear pin to break during normal operation of the machinery it protects.

 Construction

-The pin itself may be as simple as a metal rod inserted into a channel drilled through two moving parts, locking them in place as long as the pin is intact.
+The pin itself may be as simple as a metal rod that is inserted into a channel and drilled through two moving parts, locking them in place as long as the pin is intact.

-It may also be a plain metal rod inserted through a hub and axle; the diameter of the rod, alloy and tempering of the metal, are all carefully chosen to allow the pin to shear only when the predetermined threshold force or shock is reached.
+It may also be a plain metal rod inserted through a hub and axle; the diameter of the rod, alloy, and tempering of the metal are all carefully chosen to allow the pin to shear when the predetermined threshold force or shock is reached.

 A split pin (cotter pin in American usage) can also be used as a shear pin.